Hydraulic Cylinder Rebuild Guide | Thompson Tractor

 1. Visual inspection: Visually inspect the cylinder for misaligned or damaged parts before and after the tests.

-2. Tests: Run static and dynamic tests to ensure a full motion range, constant pressure, and no fluid leaks.
+2. Tests: Run static and dynamic tests to ensure a full range of motion, constant pressure, and no fluid leaks.

 3. Quality assurance (QA): Ensure the cylinder dimensions and component alignment meet your OEM-specified aftermarket standards.

-4. Quality standards: Hydraulic cylinders must comply with industry standards for safety and durability, such as those of the International Organization for Standardization (ISO) or the American Society for Testing and Materials (ASTM).
+4. Quality standards: Hydraulic cylinders must comply with industry standards for safety and durability, such as those of the International Organization for Standardization (ISO) or the American Society for Testing and Materials (ASTM International).

 5. Documentation: Document all the steps in the rebuilding process and test results to provide a record of the cylinder repair.

-The cylinder is ready for operation only after it has successfully passed all tests and complies with the industry quality standards.
+The cylinder is ready for operation only after it successfully passes all tests and complies with the industry quality standards.
 To ensure you know the cause of damage or failure, consult a hydraulic cylinder repair and rebuild expert.

 Preventive Maintenance for Hydraulic Cylinders